drsahin/jenkins-maven-project/README.md

 - Part 3 - Creating Package Application - Free Style Maven Job (in java-tomcat-sample repo)

-- Part 4 - Configuring Jenkins Pipeline with GitHub Webhook to Build the Java Code
+- Part 4 - Configuring Jenkins Pipeline with GitHub Webhook to Build the Java Code (in  jenkinsfile-pipeline-project repo)

 - Part 5 - Configuring Jenkins Pipeline with GitHub Webhook to Build the a Java Maven Project